factory-life/blue-goat/content/pages/index.md

     title: SEO and Web Design Agency Cape Town
     image: /images/3.jpg
     content: >
-      We offer **SEO services** and are **web development** and** design professionals**.
-We are based in **Cape Town** but serve the global market.
-We also facilitate Web development using the latest technologies such as Jamstack, Stackbit, Webflow and **WordPress**.
-We have the ability and proven track record to rank your business and build your online digital presence.
-We act as consultants and we are also able to implement, build and design.
-We are affordable and have built our business from the ground upwards.
+      IMG Digital is a web development and search engine optimisation company based in Cape Town, South Africa.
+Our business facilitates Web development using the latest technologies, including CMS systems such as WordPress and Webflow.
+We also offer cutting-edge serverless Jamstack web application development for lightning-fast web applications that are completely mobile responsive.
+IMG is focused on building your company's web presence and increasing your online credibility and visibility.
+In addition, we act as SEO and internet or digital marketing consultants and assist businesses of any size with our knowledge.

+      IMG is an expert web development and SEO agency that will assist you on all matters digital and work with your company to achieve fantastic results and increase profits for your business.
+We offer well-priced and quality SEO and Web design.

       We look forward to working with dynamic individuals and businesses who desire to make the world a better place.
     actions:
       - label: Get Started
         url: /docs